isabella232/journeys.en/help/using/about/access-management.md

 ## Creating a product profile {#create-product-profile}

->[!NOTE]
->
->Journey Orchestration can now be connected to production and non-production Platform Sandbox.
-Effective availability: June, 15 2020.

 Journey Orchestration allows you to create your own product profiles and assign a set of rights and sandboxes to your users.
 With product profiles, you can authorize or deny access to certain functionalities or objects in the interface.

 For more information on how to create and manage sandboxes, refer to [Adobe Experience Platform documentation](https://docs.adobe.com/content/help/en/experience-platform/sandbox/ui/user-guide.html).